-In order to provide additional cash to pay distributions before we have acquired a substantial portfolio of income producing investments, our sponsor has agreed pursuant to the terms of a distribution support agreement in certain circumstances where our cash distributions exceed MFFO, to purchase up to \$5.0 million of shares in our public offerings (including the \$2.0 million of shares purchased to satisfy the minimum offering in our initial public offering).
-The sponsor has purchased Class IX shares in our initial public offering and will purchase Class I shares in this offering at the then current offering price per such class of shares.
-The sale of these shares will result in the dilution of the ownership interests of our public stockholders.
+In order to provide additional cash to pay distributions before we have acquired a substantial portfolio of income producing investments, our sponsor had agreed pursuant to the terms of a distribution support agreement in certain circumstances where our cash distributions exceeded MFFO, to purchase up to \$5.0 million of shares in our public offerings (including the \$2.0 million of shares purchased to satisfy the minimum offering in our initial public offering).
+The sponsor had purchased Class IX shares in our initial public offering and Class I shares in this offering at the then current offering price per such class of shares.
 Shares purchased by our sponsor pursuant to the distribution support agreement will be eligible to receive all distributions payable by us with respect to such class of shares.
 If we pay distributions from sources other than our cash flow from operations, we will have less cash available for investments, we may have to reduce our distribution rate, our net asset value may be negatively impacted and your overall return may be reduced.
-In addition to the shares purchased to satisfy the minimum offering requirement in our initial public offering, as of March 31, 2021, our sponsor has purchased approximately \$1.1 million in shares pursuant to our distribution support agreement.
-As of March 31, 2022, our sponsor's remaining obligation pursuant to the distribution support agreement was limited to approximately \$1.9 million.
-During the three months ended March 31, 2022, we had a distribution shortfall of \$2,600,979 for which our sponsor will purchase Class I Shares pursuant to the distribution support agreement.
-As a result, after the first quarter of 2022, our sponsor will have no remaining obligation pursuant to the distribution support agreement.
+Our sponsor has fulfilled its remaining obligation pursuant to the distribution support agreement in the second quarter of 2022 and has no remaining obligation pursuant to the distribution support agreement.
 Upon expiration of the distribution support agreement, we may not have sufficient cash available to pay distributions at the rate we had paid during preceding periods or at all.